BLUE-EYED BREEDS / DOMINANT BLUE EYE (DBE)

 In 2019, Nataliia Zalesskaia (Cyrridwen cattery) in Volgograd, Russia, found a blue-eyed domestic shorthhair named Marusya and started working with this mutation.

-Patrice Tremblay introduced (Chatterie de l'Olynx, Québec, Canada) the DBE gene in Highlanders from Nikital Jaguar of Olynx under the Chats Canada Cats.
+Patrice Tremblay introduced (Chatterie de l'Olynx, Quebec, Canada) the DBE gene in Highlanders from Nikital Jaguar of Olynx under the Chats Canada Cats.
+DBE may be caused by a PAX3 gene mutation (see page on Celestial).

 A blue-eyed strain initially believed to be from Rociri Elvis in the Netherlands, but DNA traces it to a latent gene derived from Justcoons Ha Shisch, and the latent gene again jumped generations and was traced to JW Olmocabe's Alastor, but can’t be traced any further back.